Published sketch of Juglaris's honored Paris Salon painting, Paolo Veronese in Venice, also titled Venetian Promenade.

 Despite his constant complaint that “my work in industrial art took all my time,” Juglaris nonetheless began exhibiting regularly at the famous Paris Salon.
 This annual juried art exhibition, sponsored by the French government, served as a proving ground for fine artists.
 Among his Salon paintings were Offering to the God Lares, The Confidence, Paolo Veronese in Venice

 (also known as Venetian Promenade), and The Invasion, all exhibited between 1873 and 1880.
-His Paolo Veronese painting, commemorating the

 Meanwhile, amid such Paris Salon successes, Juglaris received various commissions for decorative and mural work at the Palais Garnier Opera House, the Palais Gioia, and the